 Owners may also call the airport facility for an update on their pet.
 The phone number is 808-837-8092.
 The facility is staffed 24 hours a day.

 The Army Morale, Welfare and Recreation Pet Kennel accepts lodgers of the furry kind.
 The U.S. Army Garrison Hawaii Morale, Welfare and Recreation Pet Kennel is available for your cats and dogs.
 This kennel facility will quickly become your cat or dogs favorite home away from home.
 With exceptional customer service and all the love and care your pet will need you can be confident in leaving your pet at the MWR Kennel.

 The kennel is located next to the Halawa State Quarantine site in Halawa Valley.
 Look for the sign "MWR Pet Kennel."

-Eligibility -- Limited spaces are available for eligible patrons who include: Active Duty, DOD, Retired, and Reservists.
+Limited spaces are available for eligible patrons who include: Active Duty, DOD, Retired and Reservists.

-Reservations -- In order to reserve a space for your pet, the registration form must be completed and a two day boarding deposit must be submitted to the kennel at least 20 days prior to the boarding date.
-The deposit will be refunded if the reservation is cancelled within 5 days of boarding.
+In order to reserve a space for your pet, the registration form must be completed and a two day boarding deposit must be submitted to the kennel at least 20 days prior to the boarding date.
+The deposit will be refunded if the reservation is cancelled within five days of boarding.
 Boarding of animals without reservations will only be accepted on space availability.
-Peak times are summer, Thanksgiving and Christmas; reservations should be made two to three months in advance for best availability options.
+Peak times are summer, Thanksgiving and Christmas.
+Reservations should be made two to three months in advance for best availability options.
 Call 808-368-3456 for more information and reservations.

-The Veterinary Treatment Facility on MCBH offers routine vaccinations, annual exams, nail trimming, a wide selection of pet health care products and much more for the pets of military families.
+The Veterinary Treatment Facility on Marine Corps Base Hawaii offers routine vaccinations, annual exams, nail trimming, a wide selection of pet health care products and much more for the pets of military families.
 Retail pet supplies are sold to authorized patrons in the retail store.
-The Veterinary Treatment Facility is located in Bldg. #455 and can be reached at 808-257-3643.
+The MCBH Veterinary Treatment Facility is located at 455 Pancoast Place Kailua HI 96734 and can be reached at 808-257-3643.